 Storage units can be broken into, get flooded (or leak), catch on fire (people do foolish and nefarious things in units), inhabited by rodents and bugs (they can come from other units) or even worse – forgotten.
 Take a look on my link here to see how common storage unit break-ins are – it’s common.
 As we’ve seen throughout the Midwest in 2019, floods happen.
 They can happen in many areas of Iowa, Nebraska, Kansas, Arkansas, Missouri, and Oklahoma, Indiana, or isolated places in most other states.

 Let’s be honest, storage unit companies are not buying land to put storage units on that would be better intended for a home, condos, or shopping mall.
 Mice and rats love the smell of those Costco boxes you packed everything up in, and you included some newspaper or dish towels for bedding.
 You’re their best host yet!
 When it comes to Native American and Persian rugs, moths, carpet beetles, and other pests love to feast on the finest of naturally dyed wool, cotton, and silk.
 By the way, do you have insurance coverage on that storage unit?
-Did you know that most insurance policies don’t cover bug damage to personal property? (a recent client of ours lost over $100,000 in Navajo and Persian rugs because of moth damage) Oh, the insurance company needs an appraisal on those high dollar items you were insured since they don’t even know if it existed and what condition it was in before its loss.
+Did you know that most insurance policies don’t cover bug damage to personal property? (a recent client of ours lost over $100,000 in Navajo and Persian rugs because of moth damage) Oh, the insurance company needs an appraisal on those high dollar items you were insuring (or had insured) since they don’t even know if it existed and what condition it was in before its loss.

 After the Move and Storage, You Want to Sell the Personal Property, but You Don’t Know What It’s Worth in its Post Move and Storage Condition